RainbowResort/coppermine/plugins/social_bookmarks/readme.txt

 * Convert service names into labels for the checkbox
 * Add separate link token
 * Button to add more services
+Add filters to services config
+Add sorting to services config